fako/writing/main/plot-trilogy.md

 Once finished she can step through these paintings and live in the alternative world she just created.
 However she can only make minor changes to the world, as she has to paint some detail that she wants to change, and is unable to capture the entire world in one painting.

-Regne and Tirdecpion's mother knows about Regne's power and asks her to paint Tirdecpion as happy, unaware of the knowledge that brought him to fear and violence.
+Regne and Tirdecpion's mother, Cimsidirn, knows about Regne's power and asks her to paint Tirdecpion as happy, unaware of the knowledge that brought him to fear and violence.
-Together Regne and the mother stepped through the painting and into the world where part 2 is taking place.
+Together Regne and Cimsidirn stepped through the painting and into the world where part 2 is taking place.
 In this world Cerof is very much alive and it is this Cerof we continue to follow in the story.